 (2) Why has P&G not capitalized efficiently on its library of old episodes and the interest in its programming?
 The PGP Classic Soaps blog and Another World Today are valuable, and a great start, but I’m surprised P&G hasn’t started its own Web channel.

 (3) If P&G/Telenext wants out of the soap opera business, why weren’t the shows and rights to P&G material sold back in the 1990s when there was interest?
 What possible reason was there not to sell?
 Is there some hidden goldmine we as analysts are missing?
-Or is it true that P&G upper management has always looked at soaps as filling to air between ad bumpers?
+Or is it true that P&G upper management has always looked at soaps as filling time between one batch of ads and the next?